-This means that no new undergraduates in 2013 will receive a bursary until their second year (if they are within the cap).
-For the 2013 academic year there will be 1500 new postgraduate bursaries available.
-For the 2014 academic year the cap has been set indicatively at 2500 undergraduate and 1500 postgraduate bursaries.
-The Department of Health (DH) will be reviewing (with the advisory group) the application of the cap in 2013 and the figures may change.
+This meant that no new undergraduates in 2013 would receive a bursary until their second year (if they were within the cap).
+For the 2013 academic year there were 1500 new postgraduate bursaries available.
+For the 2014 academic year the cap was set at 2500 undergraduate and 1500 postgraduate bursaries.

 The DH worked with the advisory group on the capping methodology and information packs for students and universities for the 2014 academic year can be found here:

 What could I be entitled to?